crescent-network/crescent/x/liquidity/spec/03_state_transitions.md

     - amount : large amount → small amount
     - orderbook : order from user → order from pool
     - id : small number id → large number id (pool id, order id)
-- Matching : buy orders with price greater than or equal to matching price and sell orders with price less than or equal to matching price are sorted by above priority, respectively.
+- Matching : line up buy orders with price greater than or equal to matching price and sell orders with price less than or equal to matching price both are sorted by above priority, respectively.
 Then match each other based on the shorter side.
-Orders at the end of the longer side may be partially matched.
+Orders at the end of each side may be partially matched.

 ## Change states of swap requests with expired lifespan